I specialise in tuning and servicing for these best-known makes:

 These are the pianos for which I have specialist knowledge and access to replacement parts where needed.

-Please ensure that you have the following information to hand when you contact me, and do be prepared to leave a voicemail.
+Please ensure that you have the following information to hand when you contact me, preferably by email.
+If you decide to call me please be prepared to leave a voicemail.

-By using the inquiry form (or preparing ahead if you prefer to call), you’ll be assured that I’m already up to speed when we speak.
+In this way you will be assured that I am already up to speed when we speak.

 Tim has tuned both of our pianos on a few occasions now.
 He recently tuned our baby grand to concert pitch and has recently voiced our second piano to tone the brightness down.
 He is clearly knowledgeable and passionate about what he does and his meticulous attention to detail enables the best possible outcome.
 It is always a pleasure to have Tim in our home as he is immensely courteous.
 I am so happy to have found him and would highly recommend him.Lindsay